spuder/OpenSCAD---Move-STL-to-origin/README.md

 [View on dockerhub](https://hub.docker.com/repository/docker/spuder/stl2origin)

+New docker containers are automatically pushed with :octocat: [gitub actions](https://github.com/spuder/OpenSCAD---Move-STL-to-origin/actions) on every tag&release

 |Before |After|
 |---|---|
 | ![before](./before.gif) | ![after](./after.gif) |

-**Note: This script only centers the stl, it doesn't actually create an animated gif**, but it is super trivial to [add animations as shown here:](https://stackoverflow.com/questions/70468797/how-to-convert-stl-to-rotating-gif-using-openscad/70468907#70468907)
+**Note: This script only centers the png output, it doesn't actually create an animated gif**, but it is super trivial to [add animations as shown here:](https://stackoverflow.com/questions/70468797/how-to-convert-stl-to-rotating-gif-using-openscad/70468907#70468907)

 Runs in a docker container.
 Takes one of several environment variables.
 You may combine 1 or more environment variables depending on your workflow.